5. FOLKLORE OF SPAIN

 3. BASQUE COUNTRY & NAVARRE

-These regions received influences from adjacent areas and through pilgrimage on the Way of St James.
+These regions were influenced by adjacent areas and by the pilgrimage along the Way of St James.

 Traditional genres: “makil dantza” (stick dance), “ezpata dantza” (sword dance), Navarrese “sagar dantza” (apple dance).
 There is a strong singing and choral tradition.